Wittyirdab/java-api-best-practices/README.md

 A good API should not surprise its users, and one way we can fail at this is by not being consistent.
 When we speak of consistency, we mean ensuring that we repeat the same concepts in our API, rather than introduce different concepts in an adhoc fashion.
 Examples include:

 * All of our methods should have the form `getXYZ()` or `xyz()`, but not both forms.
-* If there are two methods (one a conveience overload of the other, e.g. one taking `Object...` (that is, a var-args of `Object`) and the other taking `Collection<? extends Object>`), that overload should be available everywhere.
+* If there are two methods (one a convenience overload of the other, e.g. one taking `Object...` (that is, a var-args of `Object`) and the other taking `Collection<? extends Object>`), that overload should be available everywhere.

 The point here is to establish a team-wide vocabulary and 'cheat sheet' that we use to apply a veneer of consistency across our entire SDK.